SBA 8a Socially & Economic Disadvantage Narrative Statement 13 CFR 124.103

+Although the SBA has reduced this requirement at the application stage, companies must still be aware of the statutory requirements to be socially and economically disadvantaged.
+By certifying that you meet the requirements, you are still subject to challenge when a contract is awarded.
 When writing a personal statement of social disadvantage for 8a certification, and meeting the requirements for the SBA 8a Program, applicants typically have a hard time understanding the basics of what information the SBA must look for in the socially disadvantaged business narrative statement.
 Note that the SBA has relaxed its requirements for a narrative statement of economic disadvantage.

 Small business should also be aware that on August 24, 2016, the SBA determined that 8a applicants are no longer required to prepare and provide a Narrative Statement of Economic Disadvantage.
 However, the question still remains, what happens if the SBA has reason to believe that you do not meet the requirements?

 For example, in SBA cases, 13 CFR 124.103(c)(2) suggests that evidence of individual social disadvantage must include the following elements: